nf-core/taxprofiler/docs/usage.md

 Metagenome 'coverage' or sequencing complexity estimations of short-read datasets can be activated with `--perform_shortread_redundancyestimation`.

-This turns on checking of read redundancy in a sequencing library using [Nonpareil](https://nonpareil.readthedocs.io/en/latest/), to provide an estimation of whether you have sequenced enough to capture all possible genomes present in your metagenomic (with the assumption that once you've sequenced enough, you will keep sequencing PCR amplicons rather than unique reads).
+This turns on checking of read redundancy in a sequencing library using [Nonpareil](https://nonpareil.readthedocs.io/en/latest/), to provide an estimation of whether you have sequenced enough to capture all possible genomes present in your metagenomic sample (with the assumption that once you've sequenced enough, you will keep sequencing PCR amplicons rather than unique reads).

 This is only suitable for short-read, and in nf-core/taxprofiler specifically, FASTQ files.